Unhealthy Internet Usage: Understanding, Assessment, and Intervention

 I believe many people struggle with knowing if they have Unhealthy Internet Usage.
 Therefore, I researched if there is a test for it, and, surprisingly, Dr. Kimberly Young created one (IAT) in 1998.

 While there is a lot of publicity for assessing other unhealthy behavioral patterns (gambling, alcohol, etc.), there aren’t many resources for Unhealthy Internet Usage out there.
-In fact, I could not find a digitalized and accessible IAT.
+In fact, I could not find a digitized and accessible IAT.
 So, I made one: tally.so/r/wzKJX0, which you can check out!

 What if I Have a Problem?